robseb/rsyocto/doc/guides/7_customVersions.md

 	* Make the *u-boot* bootloader for the Intel SoC-FPGA device
 	* The generated executable will be copied to the RAW partition folder
 6. **In case the default bootloader should be used**
-    * A pre-build bootloader with a default configuration will be copied to the RAW partition folder
+    * A pre-built bootloader with a default configuration will be copied to the RAW partition folder
 7. **Give the script super user privileges**
     * During the unzipping of the *rootfs* the script will ask for the super user (*sudo*) admin password
 8. **Change the *rootfs* or add files to the Board- or SoC-FPGA specfic folders manually**